RamenVentures/Operating-Manual/README.md

 > - Naval Ravikant

 ### Our Mission
-To find and invest in 100 early-stage software companies that will create a world of abundance.
+To invest in 100 early-stage software companies that will create a world of abundance.

 ### Our Strategy
 Startups that go after the hardest problems in the biggest markets are the ones that change the world.
 But Canada has a funding gap.
 Truly ambitious companies look incredibly risky at the start.
 Canada needs more angels, especially those who have helped build world-class companies, to suspend disbelief and help these companies when they are just starting.
 We will.